SinekaRamu/Embedded-Projects/2-Drone/README.md

 - Implementation of ML-based earthquake classification.

-8. Conclusion
+## 8. Conclusion

 This system provides an efficient, real-time solution for deploying drones in the event of earthquakes.
 By leveraging vibration detection, wireless communication, and stabilization techniques, this project can improve emergency response and disaster management efforts.

 ## Important

 - Constant Current: 30A (Max 40A<10s).
 BEC: 5V 3A.
 Input Voltage: 11.1 ~ 11.7 V. Li-Po battery: 2S ~ 3S
-- Giving 12 V damaged the four esc and BLDC motor
+- if the motor casing and one of the three wire is shorted, then the motor is damaged. <b>remove the motor</b> or it will damage the ESC.